Student Conduct Procedures

 Witnesses.
 The notice to the respondent will indicate whether the Office of Student Conduct has invited any witnesses to participate in the hearing.
 A respondent may request the participation of additional witnesses with direct knowledge of the incident.
 Witnesses testifying solely to character will not be permitted.
 The respondent must provide the names and contact information of requested witnesses to the Office of Student Conduct no later than 72 hours prior to the hearing.
 The Office of Student Conduct will review the request for additional witnesses and, in its discretion, invite witnesses to participate in the hearing.
 Note that the Office of Student Conduct cannot compel witnesses to participate.

 Panel Composition.
-The hearing will be conducted by a three-person panel, comprised of a faculty member, an administrator, and a student.
-Panelists may not hold any substantive conflict that would affect their ability to render an objective decision, as determined by the Director of the Office of Student Conduct.
+The hearing will be conducted by a three-person panel, composed of a faculty member, an administrator, and a student.
+Panelists may not hold any substantive conflict that would affect their ability to render an objective decision, as determined by the Office of Student Conduct.
 The pool of panelists that may comprise a panel shall be drawn from elected members of the University Senate Community Standards Committee and appointees that have been specially trained in the application of the NYU Student Conduct Policy and the administration of these procedures.

 General Format.
 The specific format of the hearing shall be determined by the chairperson.
-During the hearing, the respondent shall be provided the opportunity to be present for all hearing testimony, provide their perspective on the matter, and answer questions of the chair and panelists.
+During the hearing, the respondent shall be provided the opportunity to be present for all hearing testimony/provide their perspective on the matter, and answer questions of the chair and panelists.
 The respondent shall also be provided the opportunity to propose questions to be asked by the chairperson or panelists to any participating witnesses, which shall be screened by the chairperson for relevance and appropriateness, in their discretion.

 An audio recording will be made of the panel hearing by a member of the Office of Student Conduct or designee.
 The recording will be maintained by the University in accordance with the University's Policy on Retention and Destruction of Records.
 A written transcript of the hearing will not be provided.
 Requests to listen to the audio recording of a hearing should be made to the Office of Student Conduct.